Subharmonic Kernels and Energy Minimizing Measures, with Applications to the Flat Torus: Introduction

-among all Borel probability measures supported in $\Omega$, where $K_s(x,y)$ is the Riesz kernel (see Example \ref{ex.RieszEx}) with $s = d-2$.
-We note that here, for $x\in \mathbb R^d$, $\int_{\Omega} K_s(x,y) d\mu(x)$ is our Newtonian potential.
+among all Borel probability measures supported in $\Omega$.
+As we are in $\R^d$, We can write the Newtonian potential $K(x,y)$ as $K_s(x,y)$, where $K_s(x,y)$ is the Riesz kernel (see Example \ref{ex.RieszEx}) with $s = d-2$.
 It is also known that this minimizing measure $\mu$ exists as long as the energy integral above is finite for some measure.

 However, such an equivalence does not hold when $s \neq d-2$.
 When $d > s > d-2$, the support of the minimizing measure is not limited to $\partial \Omega$\textemdash in fact it must be all of $\Omega$.
 And when $s < d-2$, the potential of the minimizing measure may not be constant.